A Big Yes

 - Jerk out some hair

-- Place about 30-50 hairsin PAPER envelope.
+- Place about 20-30 hairs in PAPER envelope (each animal in its own envelope).
 Seal the envelope

-- Write full name of animal including farm name and name of animal.
-Then put registration number if you know it.
-Put date of pull
+- Label envelope: full name of animal including farm name and name of animal…registration number if you know it… date of pull

 So where do you send it?